devoteam-se/devolunch/CONTRIBUTING.md

 # Contributing to Devolunch

-We appreciate any kind of contributions to Devolunch 😅️
+We appreciate any kind of contributions to Devolunch 🤗

 # Code / Development

 All code is Javascript with a touch of Typescript magic.
+We follow the [Conventional Commits](https://www.conventionalcommits.org) guidelines.

 ## Forking/Cloning